 If you can actually add the services of a domain reseller to your business, you'll be a one-stop shop for your clients.
 You could even offer an affiliate program once you start growing so that your clients can start pushing your services to anybody they meet.

-Before we explain how to set up your business, we're going to share what we believe are the best vendors when it comes to reselling web hosting.
+Before we explain how to set up your business, we're going to share what we believe are the best plans and vendors when it comes to reseller web hosting.

 In general, we would typically recommend that you start with a VPS, but as you grow, you can opt for dedicated hosting servers, or if you're happy to make a significant upfront investment.